 |Marie-Étienne Nitot (1750-1809) settled in Paris in 1780 after having served his apprenticeship at Auber, then jeweller to Queen Marie-Antoinette.
 His aristocratic clientele remained loyal to him until the French Revolution in 1789.|

 He later became the official jeweller of Napoleon in 1802.
-Nitot created the jewellery that would offer the French Empire it's splendor and power.
+Nitot created the jewellery that would offer the French Empire it's splendour and power.

 |The jewellery for Napoleon’s wedding to Joséphine de Beauharnais, and later to Marie Louise de Habsburg-Lorraine, was created by Nitot.
 He designed and set Napoleon’s coronation crown, the hilt of his sword as well as many other pieces for the court.|